-ROTATION ADVISOR QUESTIONS Are you currently taking students/ would you have funding to support me should I choose your lab for a dissertation?
-How many graduate students have you trained and how long did it take them to graduate?
-What projects are you currently working on?
-How much freedom do I have to customize my research interests?
-Who would be training me?
-How much contact time do you normally have with students?
-What are your expectations of me; (i) during a lab rotation? (ii) as a doctoral student?
-How many other students have you advisors and what are they doing now?
-How do you help students develop their research skills and hone independence in the lab?
-What are your views on professional career development outside the lab?
-How would you describe the environment of your research group inside and outside the lab?
-What are the rules for attendance and presentation at scientific meetings?
-TI ME MANAGEMENT AND PRODUCTIVITY Acquire a regular sleep schedule and maintain a regular exercise routine.
-Use a calendar wisely: Schedule regular meetings.
-Structure time blocks for study time, extracurricular activities and days you plan to be inside the lab.
-Use checklists to prioritize daily and weekly schedules with realistic goals.
-Break down each large assignment into small parts.
-Pomodoro technique (http://en.wikipedia.org/wiki/Pomodoro_Technique): Use a timer to define work tasks.
+- □ Acquire a regular sleep schedule and maintain a regular exercise routine. - □ Use a calendar wisely: Schedule regular meetings.
+Structure time blocks for study time, extracurricular activities and days you plan to be inside the lab. - □ Use checklists to prioritize daily and weekly schedules with realistic goals.
+Break down each large assignment into small parts. - □ Pomodoro technique (http://en.wikipedia.org/wiki/Pomodoro_Technique): Use a timer to define work tasks.
 When you need to focus on a task, set up a timer for a reasonable amount of time, have a pad of paper and pen, and begin working.
-If another task pops into your mind (e.g., ideas, remembering to e-mail someone) write that task on your piece of paper and perform all of them after your timer goes off.
-Know thyself: Find the time of day and/or environment in which you work the best.
-Save your most difficult work for the time when you are at your peak productivity.
-Optimize work environment: Set up a workspace that optimizes productivity.
-Pick your study partners wisely.
-Spend less time messing around on the internet.
-Identify and restrict times for social networking (e.g., only read emails and look at Facebook pages at set times during the day).
-Remember that rest and play are important for good mental health and creativity.
-GOOD LABORATORY PRACTICE Get to know your area and where supplies are kept.
-Take safety rules seriously and report accidents or unsafe situations.
+If another task pops into your mind (e.g., ideas, remembering to e-mail someone) write that task on your piece of paper and perform all of them after your timer goes off. - □ Know thyself: Find the time of day and/or environment in which you work the best.
+Save your most difficult work for the time when you are at your peak productivity. - □ Optimize work environment: Set up a workspace that optimizes productivity.
+Pick your study partners wisely. - □ Spend less time messing around on the internet.
+Identify and restrict times for social networking (e.g., only read emails and look at Facebook pages at set times during the day). - □ Remember that rest and play are important for good mental health and creativity.

+GOOD LABORATORY PRACTICE

+- □ Get to know your area and where supplies are kept. - □ Take safety rules seriously and report accidents or unsafe situations.

-☐ Clean up after yourself. ☐ Determine the general lab structure. ☐ Learn everyone's name. ☐ Respect others' time and space. \square Label everything utilizing naming conventions established in the laboratory. \square Identify the person you should go to for help and to ask questions. \square Help others in need. \square Use checklists for routine methodological procedures to prevent critical errors.
-LABORATORY RULES FOR SUCCESS ☐ Treat all members of the lab with the same respect you give the ADVISOR. \square Be a good lab citizen: clean up after yourself, take your turn when doing common tasks. $oxedsymbol{oxed}$ Attend all laboratory meetings to learn content area and support lab mates.
-During dead time in the lab, read the relevant literature.
-Resist the temptation to read non-science material. ☐ Write down detailed notes when learning new skills/equipment.
-Data management: Keep a detailed and accurate lab notebook record of your experiments (even when results are negative).
+- □ Clean up after yourself.

+- □ Determine the general lab structure.

+- □ Learn everyone's name.

+- □ Respect others' time and space.

+- □ Label everything utilizing naming conventions established in the laboratory.

+- □ Identify the person you should go to for help and to ask questions.

+- □ Help others in need.

+- □ Use checklists for routine methodological procedures to prevent critical errors.

+LABORATORY RULES FOR SUCCESS

+- □ Treat all members of the lab with the same respect you give the ADVISOR. - □ Be a good lab citizen: clean up after yourself, take your turn when doing common tasks. - □ Attend all laboratory meetings to learn content area and support lab mates. - During dead time in the lab, read the relevant literature.
+Resist the temptation to read non-science material. - □ Write down detailed notes when learning new skills/equipment. - □ Data management: Keep a detailed and accurate lab notebook record of your experiments (even when results are negative).
 This includes experimental design, protocol, calculations, and detailed summary of observations/results.
 Lab notebooks are the property of the university and must stay in the lab.
-Never delete data!
-Plan experiments thoughtfully (trash in = trash out): Carefully define the question through reading the literature and discussions with others.
+Never delete data! - □ Plan experiments thoughtfully (trash in = trash out): Carefully define the question through reading the literature and discussions with others.
 Choose proper controls.
-Consider sample number. \square Build a reputation for being a careful, thoughtful scientist by asking questions, reading the literature and demonstrating critical thinking. \square Establish authorship on manuscripts early to avoid conflict.
-Use checklists as an organizational tool to identify important experiments and plan logical steps towards completion of a research goal (e.g., figures for a publication).
+Consider sample number. - □ Build a reputation for being a careful, thoughtful scientist by asking questions, reading the literature and demonstrating critical thinking. - Establish authorship on manuscripts early to avoid conflict. - □ Use checklists as an organizational tool to identify important experiments and plan logical steps towards completion of a research goal (e.g., figures for a publication).